Degiacomi-Lab/molearn/paper/paper.md

 ---
-title: 'Molearn: A Python package streamlining the design of generative models of biomolecular dynamics'
+title: 'Molearn: a Python package streamlining the design of generative models of biomolecular dynamics'
 tags:
   - Python
   - machine learning